maxloopinmok/weekly-report/35 - 2023 Monday April 10 to Sunday April 16.md

 - Some relevant links:
     - https://github.com/maxloosmu/mti
     - https://github.com/smucclaw/usecases/tree/main/vue
-To Do:
+NLP Done:
 - Extract the text content from the HTML documents using Beautiful Soup.
-- Preprocess the text using NLTK or spaCy (tokenization, stop word removal, stemming, or lemmatizing).
+- Preprocess the text using spaCy (have not tried NLTK) (tokenization, stop word removal, stemming, or lemmatizing).
 - Use Gensim or another similarity analysis library to find similarities between the preprocessed text.
+(Only tried cosine similarity and bag of words, and results were too simplistic for anything useful, but admittedly, I'm also not sure if the results were completely correct)
+Yet To Do:
 - Use difflib to create a report that highlights the differences and similarities between the documents.
 - Send the report back to the frontend Vue.js app and display it in the lower right section of the webpage.